 - When you should use it.

 This post is a part of our ongoing series on ransomware.
-Take a look at our other posts for more information on how businesses can defend themselves against a ransomware attack, and more.
+Take a look at our other posts for more information on how businesses can defend themselves against a ransomware attack, the latest patterns in ransomware attacks, and more.

 What Is Object Lock?